rugbyprof/1063-Data-Structures/Lectures/L03/README.md

-## Overview of Functions and Arrays
+## Day 3 - Overview of Functions and Arrays